Aligner (semiconductor)

 An aligner, or mask aligner, is a system that produces integrated circuits (IC) using the photolithography process.
 It holds the photomask over the silicon wafer while a bright light is shone through the mask and onto the photoresist.
 The "alignment" refers to the ability to place the mask over precisely the same location repeatedly as the chip goes through multiple rounds of lithography.
-Aligners were a major part of IC manufacture from the 1960s into the late 1970s, when they began to be replaced by the stepper.